The debate over the banning of plastic bags gets a lot of attention in some countries.

 Some of the key considerations from the assessment/report are (paraphrased or selected by us):

-- Types Of Bags Studied – different types of plastic bags, recycled plastic bags, paper bags, cotton bags, organic cotton bags, composite bags with jute (see page 13 for bag types)
+Different types of plastic bags, recycled plastic bags, paper bags, cotton bags, organic cotton bags, composite bags with jute, PP and cotton (see page 13 for bag types)

 Some of the potential limitations of the study may have been: